acrolinx/acrolinx-coding-guidance/topics/checking-features.md

     + Simplest way to integrate Acrolinx.
     + Perfect for creating a proof of concept.
     + For writers checking content at creation time.
-    + If your CMS can't connect to the Acrolinx Platform, the Sidebar might be your only option.
+    + If the CMS can't connect to the Acrolinx Platform, the Sidebar might be your only option.
     + If the CMS is only available within your company's network and the Acrolinx Platform runs in the cloud.
 * Connection:
     + Direct
-    + Make sure your web browser can reach the Acrolinx Platform.
+    + Make sure that your web browser can reach the Acrolinx Platform.
 * Authentication (no attention required on the integration side):
     + Acrolinx
     + External